-In fact, there isn’t a part of your car that benefits from being driven that way.
+There isn’t a part of your car that benefits from being driven that way.
 The best way to provide a comfortable driving experience for yourself and your car is to be gentle.
 Accelerate smoothly and squeeze the brake rather than ramming it.

 Turn smoothly when cornering, keeping the weight balanced across all four tires.

 For many years, one of the tips for new drivers was to keep your hands in the 10 and 2 o’clock positions.